UnitedHealth raises outlook as profit rises

 UnitedHealth Group Inc (UNH.N) posted a higher-than-expected 3 percent rise in quarterly profit on Thursday, benefiting from an increase in membership across its health plans and lower-than-expected medical claims.

-The largest U.S. health insurer by market value also raised its full-year profit outlook, and its shares rose nearly 3 percent.
+The largest U.S. health insurer by market value also raised its full-year profit outlook, and its shares rose 1.2 percent.

-UnitedHealth's results indicated the company was taking market share from rivals across its plans, CRT Capital Group analyst Sheryl Skolnick said.

-"The company is really firing on all cylinders," said Skolnick, adding that the stock rarely rises on days when UnitedHealth reports quarterly results.

-"It's way far ahead of its competitors, and it's the stock to own in the space," Skolnick said.

-Shares of health insurers rose broadly after the news from UnitedHealth, the first in the sector to report first-quarter results and the industry's bellwether because of its size and diversity of health plans.
-Aetna Inc (AET.N) was up 2.4 percent, while WellPoint Inc WLP.N gained 1.8 percent.

-Health insurers largely posted higher-than-expected profits in 2011 because of American's low use of medical services in the weak economy, leading their shares to far outperform the broader stock market.
-Wall Street is eager to see if the trend has continued this year.
+Health insurers largely posted higher-than-expected profits in 2011, driven by Americans' low use of medical services as they avoid doctor visits and procedures in a weak economy, and Wall Street was eager to see if the trend has continued this year.

-UnitedHealth Chief Executive Officer Stephen Hemsley told analysts on a conference call that medical utilization trends remained "moderate," but the company still expects a gradual rise over the rest of the year.
+Shares of UnitedHealth and its rivals have far outperformed the broader market since the start of 2011.

+However, several analysts said investors were expecting a strong quarter and improved outlook from UnitedHealth, possibly capping share gains.

+Leerink Swann analyst Jason Gurda called the report "a relatively solid quarter and increase in guidance, but UnitedHealth has put up very strong first quarters in recent years and expectations may be high."

-Investors also are concerned about the impact of the Supreme Court's decision on President Barack Obama's healthcare overhaul law.
-Worries about the decision, which is expected in June, may prevent health insurance stocks from making more significant gains during the first-quarter reporting period.
+Investors also are concerned about the impact to the health insurance industry from the Supreme Court's decision on President Barack Obama's healthcare overhaul law, which is expected in June.
+Such worries may prevent health insurance stocks from significant gains during the first-quarter reporting period, which UnitedHealth kicked off with its results.

 UnitedHealth's first-quarter net income rose to $1.39 billion, or $1.31 per share, from $1.35 billion, or $1.22 per share, a year earlier.